nigeljohnson73/gStation/README.md

 ## Overview

-At it's core this is simply a controller for a heat and light pad.
+At it's core this is simply a controller for a heat pad and light of up to 2amps each.
 Out of the box it will use a northern hemisphere concept of when summer is (solstice in June) and a 28.8°C high.
 You can also sign up for a [DarkSky](https://darksky.net/dev) account which will let you configure your experience to a place on the earth.

 There is also a web interface which provides some feedback about how the temperature has been over the last 24 hours and